ezakhar/help/en/basics/categories.md

   * **Coach categories** - categories which have been used by the coach when planning your activities;
   * **Club categories** - categories which have been created by the club management to be used by the coaches when planning activities for the athletes;
   * **System categories** - activity categories, used by default for all users.
 [Further](#systemcategories), in the article, you will find a detailed description of these categories.
-* 5 - Here you can switch category visibility;
+* 5 - Here you can set category visibility;
 * 6 - A button to add a new category.

 ### Create category {#createCategory}